Anatomy and Physiology of the Respiratory System

 32. What is the function of the larynx?

 It acts as a passageway of air between the pharynx and the trachea.
-It also serves as a protective mechanism against the aspiration of liquids and foods, and helps generate speech.
+It also serves as a protective mechanism against the aspiration of liquids and foods and also helps generate speech.

 33. What types of cartilage does the larynx consist of?